Types of Moth Caterpillars With Their Picture – Identification Guide

 Tobacco Hawk Moth Caterpillar (Manduca sexta)

 Also known as tobacco hornworms, the sizable green moth caterpillar has diagonal white stripes along its sides to identify it.
-Apart from the diagonal striped markings, the green larvae have small horn-like protrusions at the end of the last abdominal segment.
+Apart from the diagonal striped markings, the green larvae have small horn-like protrusions at the end of the last abdominal segment, as well as tiny black and white eye markings along its sides.
 These moth caterpillars grow up to 3.1” (80 mm).

 The tobacco hawk moth caterpillar looks like a tomato hornworm.
 The difference between the two caterpillar species is that the tomato hornworm is identified by its V-shaped markings, not diagonal white stripes.